simondlevy/ArduRust32/README.md

 To keep the best of both worlds &ndash; the simplicity of the Arduino approach and the safety of Rust &ndash; I came up with this minimal example of how you can call Rust code from an Arduino sketch on an STM32 microcontroller.
+(Also, because much of the Rust code required to replace the Arduino code for peripherals, serial comms and the like must declared ```unsafe```,  I couldn't see a big advantage to giving up the convenience of Arduino to move entirely to Rust.)

 ## Example